jtward/Savannah/readme.md

   .catch(function(error) {});
 ```

-Savannah user either promises or callbacks, but not both.
-If you pass callbacks to `savannah.exec`, a promise will not be returned.
+Savannah uses either promises or callbacks, but not both.
+For example, if you pass callbacks to `savannah.exec`, a promise will not be returned.
 Savannah.js depends on `window.Promise` or a polyfill, and you must wait for the `savannah.ready` promise to resolve before calling plugin methods.

+## Roadmap
+- Generated documentation
+- Add tests
+- Create Pod and Jar files
+- Add WKWebView support
+- Implement page Unload / reload handling (discard commands, reset callbackId, reconnect)

 ## Changelog
 ### 0.10.0, 12th November 2014